What is the Statewide Strangulation Training Program?

 The training provided by the Statewide Strangulation Training/SST Program is not eligible for the TCOLE Special Investigator Proficiency Certificate or any other certification.

-Why must I Wait To Get Confirmation if the training is free?
+Why must I wait to get confirmation if the training is free?

 If I do not meet the criteria can I still Register?

-All interested applicants must be a licensed peace officer or a prosecutor and must be employed by an agency/department in a full-time capacity.
+All interested students must be a licensed peace officer or a prosecutor and must be employed by an agency/department in a full-time capacity.
 Reserved officers, administrative assistants, victim service providers, etc. are ineligible to attend.

 Why doesn’t the program provide food and beverages for meals and breaks during the training?